 What do we stand for?

-We believe damage to our environment is the most important problem facing us - both globally, and at a local level.
+We believe the damage to our environment is the most important problem facing us - both globally, and at a local level.

 Our woodlands, fields, hedgerows and soil all capture damaging carbon.

 Our wild spaces and open countryside encourage biodiversity and provide a home for our wildlife.